FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Peers.md

 ## What is a Peer?

 A blockchain network is comprised of many nodes.
 There are two types of nodes, called peers and orderers.
-It's natural to think of the peer as the most important type of node, because **a peer hosts a copy of a ledger, and a copy of a smart contract.**
+It's natural to think of the peer as the most important type of node, because **a peer holds both a copy of a ledger, and a copy of a smart contract.**

 | ![NetworkPeers](./Peers.diagram.1.png) |
 | :---: |
 | Peers in a Hyperledger Fabric blockchain network.
 An application interacts with the smart contracts and ledgers in a blockchain network by communicating with a one or more peers on a particular channel.
 Smart contracts can be used to query or update the ledger. |

-At the most fundamental level, a peer is a *host* for smart contracts and ledgers - it's where smart contracts, and the ledger *live*, in a physical sense.  **Peers are what makes a blockchain a distributed ledger**, because a network comprises many peers, each of which may hold a copy of the ledger, and its smart contracts.
+At the most fundamental level, a peer is a *host* for smart contracts and ledgers - it's where smart contracts and the ledger *live*, in a physical sense.  **Peers are what makes a blockchain a distributed ledger**, because a network comprises many peers, and it's these peer nodes that each holds a copy of the ledger and the smart contracts which interact with it.

-That's not the whole story, however, because we know that ledgers are
+That's not the whole story, however, because you know that these copies of the ledger need to be kept synchronized through a mechanism called consensus.
+It's consensus that allows these individual physical ledgers to be considered the instances of a single logical ledger.
+We'll discuss this important point later, but first let's understand a little more about individual peers.

 ### Material to be incorporated